wp-plugins/search-engine/readme.txt

 * Link Redirection - Follows all 301 / 302 Redirects
 * Link Validation - Check for Invalid URLs / Content-Types
 * robots.txt Protocol Support - Follows rules from robots.txt at root of domain
-* nofollow / noindex Support - Follows specific rules from Robots Meta and &lt;a&gt; tags
+* nofollow / noindex Support - Follows specific rules from Robots Meta, &lt;a&gt;, and other elements (class="nofollow") tags
 * Depth Restricting - Restrict how deep spidering goes
 * URL Words Whitelist / Blacklist - Include or Exclude URLs from being spidered based on words
 * .htaccess Password Protection Support - Optional Username / Password can be passed to Spider to access restricted areas